 The Big Idea

-An initiative from The Big Issue.
-It is designed as a competition between students from universities across Australia.
+An initiative from The Big Issue, designed as a competition between students from universities across Australia.

 Social Enterprise Incubator

 The Social Enterprise Incubator subject involves designing, developing and pitching your own social enterprises over the course of a semester.

 Gain an understanding of the community sector and community development through a substantial volunteer experience.

 Delivered in partnership with Australian Volunteers International, Community Volunteering Global involves a substantial volunteer experience abroad.

 Uni-Capitol Washington Internship Program